-This painting is part of a monumental cycle of frescoes inside Collegio del Cambio, in Perugia, Perugino’s home-town (1).
-Painted from 1496 to 1500, it is known as Perugino’s masterpiece, and probably he had the feeling, since he placed his auto-portrait, accompanied by a self-satisfied latin inscription, facing his triumph in the opposite pillar.
+This painting is part of a monumental cycle of frescoes inside Collegio del Cambio in Perugia, Perugino’s hometown (1).
+Painted from 1496 to 1500, it is known as Perugino’s masterpiece, and he probably had the feeling since he placed his auto-portrait, accompanied by a self-satisfied latin inscription, facing his triumph in the opposite pillar.

 We see the evidence of a Moon representation just by the latin “Luna” inscription under the lunar scythe and the sign of astrological cancer on the carriage wheel.
 But the white woman, so immodestly painted nude, is unquestionably Diana, Apollo’s sister.

 Diana is in the mainstream of hunting female deities, like Atalanta (5).
-Hunters are looking for victims to dissolve, their bows represent our Universal Dissolvent.
+Hunters are looking for victims to dissolve; their bows represent our Universal Dissolvent.

 Finally, the rod, which might look like an arrow just for the presence of the bow on the other hand of the Goddess, but it is not.
-It is a rod, indeed, as well as a scene summarize.
+It is a rod, indeed, as well as a scene summary.
 It is Diana, our dissolving hunter.
 As solemnly declared by the griffins ( other symbols of Mercurius) around the frame.

 - See also Pietro Perugino and the Black Horned Motherhood ;